Training Needs Analysis Template

 Plus, you give learners a sense of agency and control in their own development plan, which keeps them motivated to stay at your company for growth opportunities.

-4. Prioritise training by comparing different options
+4. Prioritize training by comparing different options

 Once you identify performance gaps and get learner input on training, it’s time to choose which courses and resources need to be prioritised.
 There are a number of operational factors to consider, such as: